-The report continues with a summary table containing a title of each tax expenditure provision, the tax base it is associated with, the type of expenditure and the estimated value for FY 2018, FY 2019, and FY 2020 for all tax expenditures identified in the report.
+The report continues with a summary table containing a title of each tax expenditure provision, the tax base it is associated with, the type of expenditure, and the estimated values for FY 2019-21 for all tax expenditures identified in the report.
 Provisions that are assigned a positive value denote an expenditure that is estimated to reduce state or local revenues.
 Provisions assigned a value of "(m)" denote a tax expenditure that is estimated to reduce state revenues by less than \$1 million.
 Provisions assigned a negative value denote a positive tax expenditure that is estimated to increase state revenues.
 Provisions assigned a value of "(-m)" denote a tax expenditure that is estimated to increase state revenues by less than \$1 million.